terrajobst/api-fingerprint/README.md

 impossible because each tool differs in the way it represents APIs.

 For example, let's say a tool reports about my usage of `List<Customer>.Add()`.
-There are various ways this can expressed:
+There are various ways this can be expressed:

 * `List<T>.Add(T)`
 * `List<Customer>.Add(Customer)`